-Admission to the program is decided by the Executive MHA faculty with the advice and counsel of an admissions committee.
+Admission to the program is decided by the program faculty with the advice and counsel of an admissions committee.

 Each cohort consists of 30–35 students.
 There are many more applicants than slots in the program, resulting in highly competitive admission.
 The cohort will generally comprise three diverse categories of students to provide a rich learning environment for all students: applicants with the MD or DO degree; applicants with other post-baccalaureate degrees; and applicants with bachelor’s degrees.